 The guides do all the cooking and cleanups, our dinner on the first night was awesome, Danial created barbecued salmon, rice, salad, and various treats.
 We all ate hardy after that first day of kayaking.
 These guides are pretty incredible and l have to hand it to Danial who looked after us very well.

-At 3:30 am, she woke me up to say that she thought she could hear whales just outside of camp but that she was to scared to head out to see.
-I told her it was most likely just waves from a passing boat and then rolled over to get a few more hours of rest, but just then l heard the unmistakable sound of a whale breaching, it is amazing just how fast we got dressed and out onto the rock bluff overlooking the strait.
-As we trained our eyes to the early morning light, there they were, a pod of Humpback Whales feeding off in the distanced, it was an awesome sight.
+At 3:30 am, she woke me up to say that she thought she could hear whales just outside of camp, but that she was too scared to head out to see.
+I told her it was most likely just waves from a passing boat and then rolled over to get a few more hours of rest, but just then l heard the unmistakable sound of a whale breaching.
+It is amazing just how fast we got dressed and out onto the rock bluff overlooking the strait.
+As we trained our eyes to the early morning light, there they were, a pod of Humpback Whales feeding off in the distance, it was an awesome sight.
 They entertained us for more than an hour, it was incredible, this is what we had come to see.
 The sound of them breaching was like thunder.
 There was no going back to bed after this.
 I sure do wish the others had been up to see these whales.

-After the rest of our group woke and we all ate a wonderful breakfast of banana pancakes and sausages, we carried the kayaks down to the water, got them loaded, and headed out for our second day.
-We headed across the entrance to Black Fish Sound, between Hanson Island and West Cracroft Island, and then along the southwest shore of the island until we reached the Sophia Islands, stopping for a short break along the way.
+After the rest of our group woke, and we all ate a wonderful breakfast of banana pancakes and sausages, we carried the kayaks down to the water.
+After getting them loaded, we headed out for our second day.
+We headed across the entrance to Black Fish Sound, between Hanson Island and West Cracroft Island.
+Then along the southwest shore of the island until we reached the Sophia Islands, stopping for a short break along the way.
 We saw lots of Dall’s Porpoise but no whales.
 After passing the Sophia Islands, we headed across the Johnston Strait to the western boundary of Robson Bight.
 We stopped for lunch here.

 After lunch, we headed west up along the shore of Vancouver Island until we reached the camp for our second night.
 This was just west of Kaikash Creek, as we finished carrying the kayaks up to the high tide line, we spotted a humpback whale just offshore, it was swimming slowly just on the outside of the kelp bed and all of us were able to observe it well.
 I am pleased that the others were able to see it.